Yencr0s/Flashy_backdoor/README.md

 # Flashy-backdoor

-Code for the master's thesis Flashy Backdoor: Real-World Environment Backdoor Attack on SNNs with DVS cameras.
+Code for the paper Flashy Backdoor: Real-World Environment Backdoor Attack on SNNs with DVS cameras.

 A guide to the code is available [here](how_to.md).